-Figure 2 (b) shows a representation of an intermediate state of a Tic-Tac-Toe game in simulation.
-The board is defined as a 3×3 grid of locations, with blue and red blocks representing X and O. In this game, the agent is playing O (red), and the opponent is playing X (blue).
-In this state, P_1 initially has potential matches to all the red blocks and P_2 has potential matches to all the locations.
+Figure 2B shows a representation of an intermediate state of a Tic-Tac-Toe game in simulation.
+The board is defined as a 3x3 grid of locations, with blue and red blocks representing X and O. In this game, the agent is playing O (red), and the opponent is playing X (blue).

+In this state, P\1 initially has potential matches to all the red blocks, and P\2 has potential matches to all the locations.
 Rosie then prunes the potential matches using the parameters' spatial relationship constraints (S1 for the block and S2 for the location).
-The successful matches for P_1 are blocks labeled 1, and the successful matches for P_2 are locations labeled 2.
-The agent collects those objects that satisfy the constraints for each parameter and uses them to create the set of possible legal actions for the current state.
+The successful matches for P1are blocks labeled 1, and the successful matches for P2 are locations labeled 2.
+Rosie collects together those objects that satisfy the constraints for each parameter and uses them to create the set of possible legal actions for the current state.
 In this case, there are eight possible actions, as each of the two red blocks can be moved to each of the four open positions.
 To avoid this needless duplication, we usually stack the red blocks, so that at any time there is only one block of each color available for movement.
-Rosie uses this same process to retrieve the task goal and failure state descriptions from semantic memory and then test to see if they match the current state.
+Rosie uses this same process to retrieve the task goal and failure state descriptions from semantic memory and then test to see if they successfully match the current state.

 If only a single task action can be applied to the current state, it is selected, and the associated verb is executed using the instantiated parameters.
 However, if there are multiple legal actions, Rosie reaches a tie impasse, which indicates that there is a lack of knowledge for selecting the appropriate action.
-For single-player puzzles, it uses iterative deepening, implemented as recursive substates in Soar (Laird, 2012), to search for the goal.
-The search takes advantage of the Spatial Visual System's mental imagery capability to simulate potential actions using the learned verb actuation knowledge.
+For single-player puzzles, Rosie uses iterative deepening (implemented as recursive substates in Soar; Laird 2012) to search for the goal.
+The search takes advantage of SVS's mental imagery capability to simulate potential actions using the learned verb actuation knowledge.
 For each state in the search, Rosie determines whether a goal or failure state is present, and if not, iteratively extends the search until the current depth limit is reached by generating the legal actions for the new state.
 If a failure state is encountered, that search path is abandoned.
 If a goal state is encountered, the search terminates and the appropriate action is selected and the associated verb command is executed.
 If the task is a single-player puzzle, Rosie successively selects and executes the actions it discovered that were on the path to the goal.

 The internal search is possible because even though the full action model of an action is not specified by the instruction, the agent has the action knowledge of the associated verb.
 A full action effect model specifies not only the direct result of the action, but all the related relationships that change as a result.
-For example an action in the Eight Puzzle, slide, does not verbally encode the fact that a new location is made empty.
+For example an action in 8-puzzle, slide, does not verbally encode the fact that a new location is made empty.
 That is, the preconditions of an action are encoded, but not all of its effects.
-However, because Rosie has grounded knowledge of the verb, it can simulate actions in its spatial visual system to determine not only their primary effects (such as the movement of a tile to a new location), but also secondary effects (such as changes in spatial relations with other objects).
-This capability is unique compared to other game player systems, such as those using the Game Description Language (Genesereth & Love, 2005), which must explicitly represent all primary and secondary action effects.
+However, because Rosie has grounded knowledge of the verb, it can simulate actions in its mental imagery module SVS to determine not only their primary effects (such as the movement of a tile to a new location), but also secondary effects (such as changes in spatial relations with other objects).
+This capability is unique compared to other game player systems, such as those using GDL, which must explicitly represent all primary and secondary action effects.